group with the mountain bikes ready for the malaga pass

 aerial view of the hot springs of cocalmayo

-people having lunch at the camp
+people eating at the camp

 people crossing the bridge